The Best Gutter Guards For Pine Needles

 Homeowners without pine or fir trees really don’t understand how bad these trees make gutter cleaning and why finding effective gutter guards for pine needles solves so many problems.

-Unlike other gutter guards with larger openings that let material in to clump in the gutter, MasterShield’s are constructed with a non-stick, 316 surgical grade stainless steel microfilter that now features 99.9% pure copper threads woven throughout the filter.
-It does not allow the tips of pesky needles or other debris in.
+Unlike other types of gutter guards with larger openings that let material in to clump in the gutter, MasterShield’s are constructed with a non-stick, 316 surgical grade stainless steel microfilter that now features 99.9% pure copper threads woven throughout the filter.
+It does not allow the tips of pesky needles or other types of debris in.

 In fact, nothing but water can get through a MasterShield protected gutter!

 Top Features in a Gutter Guard to Stop Pine Needles From Clogging Gutters

-First, you’ll want a system that slopes like your roof so it doesn’t create a surface where pine needles can build up.
+First, you’ll want a system design that slopes like your roof so it doesn’t create a surface where pine needles can build up.
 Unlike other systems, MasterShield is not installed flat or virtually flat.
 It is installed as close as possible to the pitch of the roof to minimize material build up and use wind or any natural airflow to blow the needles off your roof.
 If the surface over your gutter is virtually the same as the rest of your roof, your gutter cover acts as if it’s a part of the roof itself.